pzzd/thinking-about-deep-learning/04-bayes-loop.md

  5 Heads  P(F|H) = P(H|F) * P(F) / P(H)  Posterior = 0.5 * 1 / 0.5 = 0.5
 ```

-The number of heads doesn't seem to have any bearing on the posterior at all.
+The number of heads doesn't seem to have any bearing on the Posterior at all.
 WTH?
-It looks like you could get heads a million times and the posterior will always be 1: over time this math shows you have a fair coin when clearly no normal human would be very suspicious.
+It looks like you could get heads a million times and the posterior will always be 1: over time this math shows you have a fair coin when clearly any normal human would be very suspicious.

-My mistake was that I assumed the coin is fair, and so I never initiated the first trial with any doubt.
-To introduce doubt you have give a probability that the coin is biased.
+My mistake was that I didn't introduce any kind of bias or doubt in my calculations.
+To introduce doubt you have give a probability that the coin is biased, and it can't be 1.

+# Testing again with some Evidence

 We can use our first set of flips to just make up some kind of bias.
-Four heads out of 5 flips is a bias of 0.8: we use this for P(H), the evidence.
+Four heads out of 5 flips is a bias of 0.8: we use this for P(H), the Evidence.

 ```
  # Flip   Equation                       Posterior calculation